Materialist: Physically Based Editing Using Single-Image Inverse Rendering: Experiments

 \subsection{Environment Map Optimization}

-Currently, single-view envmap generation primarily relies on DM \cite{phongthawee2024diffusionlight}, which can only produce visually plausible envmaps.
-Optimization-based methods often require multi-view input~\cite{verbin2024eclipse, yu2023accidental, park2020seeing} or use implicit lighting representations~\cite{yao2022neilf,zhu2022learning,kocsis2024intrinsic}.
-For optimization approaches, we selected DPI~\cite{lyu2023diffusion} as our benchmark, adapting it to single-view input and providing it with a mesh reconstructed using our method (Sec.~\ref{sec:mesh_recon}).
+Currently, single-view envmap generation primarily relies on DM \citep{phongthawee2024diffusionlight}, which can only produce visually plausible envmaps.
+Optimization-based methods often require multi-view input~\citep{park2020seeing,yu2023accidental,verbin2024eclipse} or use implicit lighting representations~\citep{yao2022neilf,zhu2022learning,kocsis2024intrinsic}.
+For optimization approaches, we selected DPI~\citep{lyu2023diffusion} as our benchmark, adapting it to single-view input and providing it with a mesh reconstructed using our method (Sec.~\ref{sec:mesh_recon}).

-As our focus is not high-resolution envmaps, we limit the resolution to $32\times16$, consistent with prior work~\cite{li2021openrooms,choi2023mair}.
-We evaluated three scenes, each with 60 envmap optimization results.
+We evaluate the performance using a constructed dataset containing 1,000 evaluation samples, derived from 10 diverse scenes, each rendered from 10 viewpoints under 10 distinct lighting conditions.
+Our envmap is optimized at a resolution of $512 \times 256$ (width$\times$height) using spherical coordinates.
+In the quantitative evaluation, the notation ``w/ mat'' refers to using the material properties (Albedo, Roughness, Metallic) predicted by MatNet as fixed priors during the environment map optimization..
+Experiments were carried out on a single RTX 3090.
+Our method employs a StepLR scheduler with a step size of 100 and a decay factor of ($\gamma = 0.8$), and the learning rate is set to ($10^{-3}$).
+Early stopping is also applied: the optimization terminates if the loss improvement is less than 1\% for 100 consecutive steps, with a maximum of 500 optimization steps.

 Evaluation metrics included the difference between the optimized and the ground truth envmaps and the difference between relit scenes using the optimized and the ground truth envmaps.
 Both methods used ground truth material properties for relighting.

-As shown in Table~\ref{tab:mat_pred}, our method outperformed the others across all metrics, benefiting from the MatNet-predicted properties $\mathbf{A}_p, \mathbf{R}_p, \mathbf{M}_p$ during envmap optimization.
+As shown in Table~\ref{tab:envmap_bm}, our method outperforms baselines across key metrics.
+Most notably, we achieve a drastically lower SH Error ($0.474$) compared to DiffusionLight ($3.382$) and DPI ($3.178$).
+Since Spherical Harmonics (SH) represent the low-frequency global structure of lighting, this indicates that our physically based differentiable rendering pipeline recovers the lighting direction and color temperature more accurately than learning-based or implicit methods.
+Although DiffusionLight~\citep{phongthawee2024diffusionlight} is faster (61\,s), it struggles with physical consistency.
+Our method strikes a balance, being faster than the comparable optimization method DPI (105\,s vs. 453\,s) while delivering better quality (Rerender PSNR $20.05$ vs. $17.36$).
 Qualitative results are in Fig.~\ref{fig:env_bm}.
 Notably, while rerendering error is low, envmap error remains relatively high due to the inherent ambiguity in single-view optimization; accurate lighting in certain regions can yield a close match to the ground truth, even if the overall envmap differs significantly.